 Linnaeus University provides research training characterised by good conditions, a committed supervisory team, and well-established national and international networks.

-Holders of doctoral degrees from Linnaeus University have pursued research together with supervisors and other doctoral students in high-quality research environments, and are used to working in teams and to presenting their research to both experts and laymen.
+Holders of doctoral degrees from Linnaeus University have pursued research together with supervisors and other doctoral students in high-quality research environments, and are used to working in teams and to presenting their research in many different contexts.

 Research training is the foundation for a career as a researcher and teacher at a university, or as a researcher in the industry.
 This type of training can also often lead to other exciting jobs.